emacsmirror/dwin/README.md

 - You can use the global key mechanism to let emacs handle any key globally and execute some command.

+5. **Switching back to launchers**.
+- Launchers are short-lived programs that ask another server process to do something, for example to show a webpage or PDF, and then terminate. `firefox <url>` is such a launcher.
+Once firefox is running, the second call does not start another firefox process, but just asks the first one to show another URL.
+- One cannot switch back to launchers based on their PID, because the created windows are not associated with their PID, but with the PID of the server process.
+- If server processes open **new windows**, then dwin will capture those windows and switch back to them.
+- This way you can switch back to `firefox --new-window <url>` (as it opens a new window), but not to `firefox --new-tab <url>` (as it does not; switching back to the tab would require to know which window contains tabs showing which URLs and a function to switch to a specific tab programmatically.
+Few applications have these features.
+So for switching between Emacs and another launcher application, best create new windows.

 ## <a id="impl">3.
 How it is implemented 🛠️</a>
 dwin provides two types of navigation:
 1. 🏷️ navigation by name,